instana/nginx-tracing/README.md

   Notice that this port is _not configurable_ agent side.
   The NGINX tracing extension allows you to configure it in case of settings requiring port forwarding or port mapping.
 - `max_buffered_spans`: The maximum amount of spans, one per request, that the NGINX tracing extension will keep locally before flushing them to the agent; the default is `1000`.
-  Notice that the NGINX tracing extension will always flush the locally-buffered spans every one second.
+  The NGINX tracing extension will always flush the locally-buffered spans every one second.
-  This setting allows you to reduce the amount of local buffering when your NGINX server is serving more than `1000` requests per second.
+  This setting allows you to reduce the amount of local buffering when your NGINX server is serving more than `1000` requests per second and you want to reduce the memory footprint of your NGINX server by flushing the tracing data faster.

 The alternative is to configure the tracer via environment variables.
 Those take precedence but the file `instana-config.json` is still required.
 So do the following: